VikramGuptaIN/TodoApp_Flutter_RN_Ionic/react-native-todo/README.md

 # React Native todo
 A simple todo application in React Native along with a implementation of the FLUX state management pattern.
-Uses the https://jsonplaceholder.typicode.com/ for data.
+Its using the https://jsonplaceholder.typicode.com/ for data.

 ##  Getting started
 Make sure you have your device connected or an emulator running